GetachewAbebe/GetachewAbebe/README.md

 ## 💻 About Me

 > Generative AI Engineer with a passion for innovation.
 Skilled in fine-tuning LLMs, developing RAG systems, and prompt engineering.
-> Experienced in Mechatronics, Data Science, and Machine Learning.
+> Experienced in Artificial Intelligence, Data Science, and Machine Learning.
-> Constantly pushing boundaries to solve complex challenges and enhance system performance.

 ### Professional Experience

 - 👩‍💻 &nbsp; **Generative AI Engineer**